 The Russian Federation's exit from the Black Sea Grain Initiative (BSGI) on July 17, and subsequent escalations in the war in Ukraine during the summer of 2023 risk potentially severe essential commodity price and supply shocks in the coming months.
-In such a scenario, there is a high likelihood that the availability of grain becomes increasingly limited, and in turn, prices could rise, particularly if critical export infrastructure and assets continue to be targeted in the Black Sea.
-Currently, stability in wheat and other critical commodity prices is a positive indication that markets have not chosen to respond poorly to recent escalations.2 De-escalation is also possible in the coming weeks; for instance, following an anticipated meeting between Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan, agreements intended to ensure continuity of trade through the Black Sea could be brokered.
-However, events following the suspension of the BSGI (see figure 1) indicate that conflict escalations in the Black Sea could further impact both Ukrainian and Russian food and other commodity exports.
-Irrespective of how events unfold in the coming months, decreased grain supply and price volatility will remain a risk as long as the war in Ukraine continues without a meaningful cessation of hostilities.
+In this scenario, there is a high likelihood that the availability of grain becomes increasingly limited, and in turn, prices could rise, particularly if critical export infrastructure and assets continue to be targeted in the Black Sea.
+Currently, stability in wheat and other critical commodity prices is a positive indication that markets have not responded poorly to recent escalations.2 De-escalation is also possible in the coming weeks; for instance, following an September 4 meeting between Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan, Erdogan stated it would be possible to reinstate the BSGI.3 However, events following the suspension of the BSGI (see figure 1) also highlight the potential for conflict escalations in the Black Sea to further negatively impact both Ukrainian and Russian food exports, not to mention other critical commodities such as oil.
+Irrespective of how events unfold, decreased grain supply and price volatility will remain a risk as long as the war in Ukraine continues without a meaningful cessation of hostilities.